 Have you ever wondered how Listverse comes up with these top 10 lists?
 And are these lists a reliable source of information?

 Well, there is a lesser popular group of Listverse which you probably have never heard of, the ‘List Writers.’

-But before you can sit down to write and get paid from Listverse, here are a few requirements you must know.
+But before you can sit down to write and get paid from Listverse, you have to satisfy a few requirements.

 Listverse is a blog site launched by Jamie Frater in 2007.
 It became famous after a few of its articles, happen to be lists of bizarre events, landed on the front page of social network sites Digg and Reddit.
 This accidental event gave Frater the idea of publishing lists of 10 facts or events that had occurred throughout the world to serve a specific segment of readers.

 Listverse is nothing more than a Niche Blog publishing articles which are lists of 10 interesting, bizarre, and fun facts to attract readers or visitors.
 Today, Listverse attracts more than 5 million visitors to the blog each month.